 - 1. The member has dropped out of the program without obtaining a release for compelling personal circumstances from the appropriate program official. - 2.
 During the term of service the member has been convicted of a violent felony or the sale or distribution of a controlled substance. - 3.
-The member has committed a third offense in accordance with the Disciplinary Guidelines for Improper Conduct found on the last page of the Member Service Agreement or failed to comply with the performance improvement plan; or - 4.
+The member has committed a third offense in accordance with paragraph (D) of Section 6 of this agreement or failed to comply with the performance improvement plan; or - 4.
 Any other serious breach that in the judgment of the Marshfield Clinic Health System staff would undermine the effectiveness of the program. - 5.
 The member has failed to follow through on the agreed upon member service plan. - 6.
 The member has acted in an unprofessional or unbecoming manner as determined by the program staff. - C. The program may release the member from the terms of service for compelling personal circumstances if the member demonstrates that: - 1.
 The member has a disability or serious illness that makes completing the term impossible. - 2.
 There is a serious injury, illness, or death of a family member which makes completing the term unreasonably difficult or impossible for the member. - 3.
 The member has military service obligations. - 4.
-Some other unforeseeable circumstance beyond the member's control that makes it impossible or unreasonably difficult for the member to complete the term of service, such as a natural disaster, strike, relocation of a spouse, or the non-renewal or premature closing of a project or the program.

-NOTE: All compelling personal circumstance approvals are at the discretion of MCHS Staff.
-Requests for compelling personal circumstance must be submitted in writing to the Program Manager.

-- D. The program may suspend the member's term of service for the following reasons: - 1.
-During the term of service the member has been charged with a violent felony or the sale or distribution of a controlled substance (if the member is found not guilty or the charge is dismissed, the member may resume their term of service; however, the member will not receive back living allowances or credit for any service hours missed). - 2.
-During the term of service the member has been convicted of a first offense of possession of a controlled substance (if the member demonstrates that they has enrolled in an approved drug rehabilitation program, the member may resume their term of service; however, the member will not receive back living allowances or credit for any service hours missed). - E. The program may suspend the member's term of service for violating the rule of conduct provisions in accordance with the rules set forth in Section VIII of the Member Service Agreement - F. If the member discontinues their term of service for any reason other than a release for compelling personal circumstances as described in paragraph (B) of Section XII of the Member Service Agreement, the member will cease to receive the benefits described in Section V. - G. If the member discontinues their term of service due to compelling personal circumstances as described in paragraph (B) of Section XII of the Member Service Agreement, the member will cease to receive benefits described Section V.
+Some other unforeseeable circumstance beyond the member's control that makes it impossible or unreasonably difficult for the member to complete the term of service, such as a natural disaster, strike, relocation of a spouse, or the non-renewal or premature closing of a project or the program. - NOTE: All compelling personal circumstance approvals are at the discretion of MCHS Staff.
+Requests for compelling personal circumstance must be submitted in writing to the Program Manager. - D. The program may suspend the member's term of service for the following reasons: - During the term of service the member has been charged with a violent felony or the sale or distribution of a controlled substance (if the member is found not guilty or the charge is dismissed, the member may resume their term of service; however, the member will not receive back living allowances or credit for any service hours missed). - 2.
+During the term of service the member has been convicted of a first offense of possession of a controlled substance (if the member demonstrates that they has enrolled in an approved drug rehabilitation program, the member may resume their term of service; however, the member will not receive back living allowances or credit for any service hours missed). - E. The program may suspend the member's term of service for violating the rule of conduct provisions in accordance with the rules set forth in paragraph (C) of Section 6 of this agreement. - F. If the member discontinues their term of service for any reason other than a release for compelling personal circumstances as described in paragraphs (B), (D) and (E), the member will cease to receive the benefits described in paragraph (A) of Section 5 and will receive no portion of the education award or interest payments. - G. If the member discontinues their term of service due to compelling personal circumstances as described in paragraph (C) of Section 7 of this agreement, the member will cease to receive benefits described in paragraphs (B) and (C) of Section 5.